TonyWangX/TonyWangX.github.io/code/source/slide.rst

 This is a talk on neural vocoders, but the contents and explanations are based on my knowledge by then.
 It is out-of-date.
 Please check tutorials above for my latest understanding.

 IEICE Technical Committee on Speech (SP), invited tutorial, Kanazawa, Japan.
-Slide is `here 2 <https://www.slideshare.net/jyamagis/tutorial-on-endtoend-texttospeech-synthesis-part-1-neural-waveform-modeling>`_
+Slides not available

 .. _label-slide-2018-jan-1: